ZhousLab/AI4Dynamics-paper-with-illustration/README.md

 </div>

-This repository is an awesome-paper-collection with **each paper accompanied with a highlighted figures/tables**.
+This repository is an awesome-paper-collection with **each paper accompanied with highlighted figures/tables**.
 The main scope of this collection is the intersection of **(X)AI and dynamical system**.

 I'm trying to update one paper per day!